lzjzhuanyong/lzjzhuanyong.github.io/README.md

 2023-01-06 update: Add a new page for the RSA key generation tool, [rsaGenerator.html](https://lzjzhuanyong.github.io/rsaGenerator.html).
 This page is fully designed with friendly style.
 (I was manually added the web worker script for the RSA generation, not used the forge.js imbedded web worker function, because I want to learn and familiar with this feature.)

+2023-01-09 update: Re-designed the signature tool, [wstool.html](https://lzjzhuanyong.github.io/wstool.html), and support signing the query string to get signature with the RSA format key.